Stability for linearized gravity on the Kerr spacetime

-We shall use index and sign conventions following Penrose and Rindler \cite{MR944085,MR917488}, see also \cite{2015arXiv150402069A} for background.
-We work with tensors and 2-spinors using abstract indices, and make use of scalar components of tensors and spinors, defined by projecting on a null tetrad.
-The resulting scalars are properly weighted in the sense of Geroch, Held and Penrose (GHP), cf. \cite{GHP}.
-The GHP formalism provides a covariant framework which is convenient for calculations.
-In particular, we shall use the GHP operators $\tho, \tho'\!, \edt, \edt'\!,$ corresponding to derivatives along tetrad legs.
-Unless otherwise stated, we shall assume that all fields are properly weighted and smooth, in the appropriate sense.
+The GHP formalism \cite{GHP} plays a central role in this paper.
+In particular, we use index and sign conventions following Penrose and Rindler \cite{MR944085,MR917488}, see also \cite{2015arXiv150402069A} for background.
+In \cite[Appendix A]{Andersson:2021eqc}, we have presented this in the language of gauge and principal-$G$ bundle theory.
+In this section, we first describe briefly the value of the GHP formalism.
+In the bulk of this section, we summarize both the theory of spinors and the theory of GHP scalars.
+We then conclude by emphasizing when it is possible to define an inner product.

+The GHP formalism allows us to connect our work with a broad literature, including classical results.
+The classical work includes the crucial work of Teukolsky et al. \cite{1972PhRvL..29.1114T,1973ApJ...185..649P,teukolsky:1973,1974ApJ...193..443T}, the additional Teukolsky-Starobinsky Identities \cite{1974JETP...38....1S}, and the original use of the outgoing radiation gauge \cite{Chrzanowski}.
+A more recent work using the GHP formalism gives conditions on when the outgoing radiation gauge can be applied \cite{2007CQGra..24.2367P}, which we describe further in section \ref{sec:ORG}.

-The first-order system of transport equations which is used here, cf. sections \ref{sec:connectcomp}, \ref{sec:transporteq} and appendix \ref{sec:fieldeq}, has been derived using the covariant formalism for calculus of variations with spinors introduced by B\"ackdahl and Valiente-Kroon in \cite{BaeVal15} and is closely related to the first order form of the Einstein equations as a system of scalar equations derived by Penrose and collaborators in \cite{GHP} and \cite{1962JMP.....3..566N}.
-The computer algebra tools for calculations in the 2-spinor and GHP formalisms developed by Aksteiner and B\"ackdahl \cite{Bae11a,SpinframesPackage}, and related packages, have played a central role in deriving the equations used in this paper.
+We also make use of recent developments in the GHP formalism.
+The first-order system of transport equations which is used here, cf. sections \ref{sec:connectcomp}, \ref{sec:transporteq} and appendix \ref{sec:fieldeq}, has been derived using the covariant formalism for calculus of variations with spinors introduced by B\"ackdahl and Valiente-Kroon in \cite{BaeVal15} and is closely related to the first-order form of the Einstein equations as a system of scalar equations derived by Penrose and collaborators in \cite{GHP} and \cite{1962JMP.....3..566N}.
+The computer algebra tools for calculations in the 2-spinor and GHP formalisms developed by Aksteiner and B\"ackdahl \cite{Bae11a,SpinframesPackage}, and related packages, have played a central role in developing the approach and the system of equations used in this paper.